kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### ArgoCD and Flux

 Both projects follow the same strategy.
-They both perform some form of bookkeeping (e.g. by storing lists in the CRs status sub-resource) to remember which resources were applied in the past.
+They perform some form of bookkeeping (e.g. by storing lists in the CRs status sub-resource) to remember which resources were applied in the past.
 This allows them to figure out which resources got removed from the source code and thus need to be pruned.